outl1ne/nova-multiselect-field/README.md

 # Nova Multiselect

-This [Laravel Nova](https://nova.laravel.com) package adds a multiselect to Nova's arsenal of fields.
+This [Laravel Nova](https://nova.laravel.com) package adds a multiselect to Nova's arsenal of fields.'

+## Requirements

+- Laravel Nova ^2.0.11

+For Nova version earlier than 2.0.11 please use `nova-multiselect-field` version `1.1.6` or earlier.

 ## Screenshots